Alphabetically:

 your car (go forward from the unloading zone and then left - you'll likely

-have to park on one of the upper levels), and then come back to hook up with
+have to park on one of the upper levels), and then come back and inside to hook up with

 OPTION 1 - Take the 110 freeway south all